jimdanger/NerdSniping/README.md

 ## Explore
 * This project is organized into logical classes and subdirectories.
-* If you are looking for a starting point, I recommend `CommonLogic -> Katas -> CodeKata -> Kata04DataMunging -> PartOneWeatherData.swift` :umbrella: or the Unit Test, `Tests_BinarySearchTree.swift` :evergreen_tree:
+* Looking for a starting point?
+I recommend:
+  * `CommonLogic -> Katas -> Misc -> LoveLetterChecker.swift` :love_letter:
+  * And the accompanying Unit Tests, `Tests_LoveLetterChecker`.
+  * Or also, explore `Tests_BinarySearchTree.swift` :evergreen_tree:

 ## Contribute
 * There are no doubt more elegant solutions to some of my problems.
-Feel free to contribute freely with improvements or questions.
+* Feel free to open an issue with improvement-suggestions or questions.